dormando/verilog-raycaster/README.md

 This project took a lot of turns.
 I'll mostly bullet point the development notes and expand over time.

+* First wrote a reference implementation in golang because I need more practice in that language.
+Took about an hour to get untextured lodev ported.
+I then instrumented all of the stages of the math and swapped in lookup tables where the FPGA would use them.
+Was able to test ideas and compare math output with the FPGA simulator for debugging.
+This would have turned into a great suite of unit tests, but setting that up is obnoxiously hard.
+Sadly the golang is a mess but I might post it later.

 * Initially used a 32 megabyte SDRAM chip on an expansion board.
 Stored lookup tables and framebuffers, with the intention of drawing frame A while blitting frame B. This mostly worked, except certain specific bits were